Paul Robinson (figure skater)

 Paul Robinson (born 10 April 1965) is a British former figure skater who competed in men's singles.
 He is a two-time British national champion (1987, 1988) and competed at two Winter Olympics, placing 22nd in 1984 and 18th in 1988.
 In 1988, he achieved his career-best result at the European Championships, ninth, and at the World Championships, 15th.
-He retired from competition in 1988 and became a skating coach.
+He retired from competition in 1988 and went on to perform and produce his own shows alongside his Wife Viviane Robinson (Belgian figure skater) before becoming a coach.